unifiedstreaming/fmp4-ingest/ingest-tools/README.md

 Python get_rewrite.py in.mpd

-Will print the apache rewrite rules using mod rewrite to map this to /Streams() mapping.
+Will print the Apache rewrite rules using mod_rewrite to map this to /Streams() mapping.
 It is expected that such features will be supported natively in later releases.